apache/mynewt-site/docs/newt/install/newt_linux.md

 <br>

 ### Setting Up Your Computer to Get Packages from runtimeco
 The newt Debian packages are stored in a private repository on **https://github/runtimeco/debian-mynewt**.
+The following steps must be performed on your computer to retreive packages from the repository:

-**Note:** You will only need to perform these steps only once on your computer.
+**Note:** You only need to perform this setup once on your computer.
-The following steps must be performed on your computer:

-1. Add the `apt-transport-https` package to use HTTPS to retrieve packages.
+1. Install the `apt-transport-https` package to use HTTPS to retrieve packages.
 2. Download the public key for the runtimeco debian repository and import the key into the apt keychain.
 3. Add the repository for the binary and source packages to the apt source list.

 <br>
-Add the apt-transport-https package:
+Install the apt-transport-https package:
 ```no-highlight
 $sudo apt-get update
 $sudo apt-get install apt-transport-https